willemkokke/cpython-maya-2.7.11/README.md

    to the repository.
  - Added a README.md with an explanation of why this madness exists.
  - Updated the openssl version used during the build to openssl-1.0.2h
  - Updated the sqlite version used during the build to sqlite-3.14.2.0
+ - Did the first build by running `build.bat -e --no-tkinter -p x64 -v "/p:PlatformToolset=v140" "/p:WindowsTargetPlatformVersion=10.0.10586.0"` from the PCBuild folder:
+   - The right dependencies were downloaded.
+   - It used the right compiler.
+   - It used the right windows SDK
+   - It errored building `Modules\timemodule.c` in pythoncore.
+   - Added build artifacts to .gitignore

 License information
 -------------------